mbudnek/google-home-hubitat-community/README.md

 - Temperature Buffer: The minimum offset between the heating and cooling setpoints when in Heat/Cool mode.
 Not available unless Heat/Cool mode is supported.
 Optional.
 - Minimum Setpoint: The minimum allowed value for the device's setpoint.
 Optional, but must be specified if Maximum Setpoint is specified.
 - Maximum Setpoint: The maximum allowed value for the device's setpoint.
 Optional, but must be specified if Minimum Setpoint is specified.

+### Timer

+The Timer trait can be used to control a built-in timer on devices, such as starting a new timer as well as pausing and canceling a running timer, and asking how much time is remaining.
+It can be controlled by saying things like "Hey Google, Run {device} timer for five minutes.", "Hey Google, Add one minute to {device} timer.", "Hey Google, Pause the {device} timer.", "Hey Google, Resume the {device} timer.", or "Hey Google, Stop the {device} timer."
+NOTE:  Control command phrases are unconfirmed.
+And queried by saying things like "Hey Google, How much time is left on {device} timer?".
+This trait has the following configuration parameters:

+- Command Only (No Query): Set to indicate that this device can only accept commands and not be queried for status.
+Defaults to 'false'.
+- Maximum Timer Duration (seconds): The maximum seconds a timer can be set for.
+Defaults to '86400'.
+(24 hours)
+- Time Remaining Attribute: The device attribute used to query the current timer remaining of the device.
+Will be -1 (timer stopped) to Maximum Timer Duration (seconds).
+Maps to the `timeRemaining` attribute by default.
+- Timer Paused Attribute: The device attribute used to query if the device is paused.
+Maps to the `sessionStatus` attribute by default.
+- Timer Paused Value: The value that the Timer Paused Attribute will report when the device is paused.
+Defaults to `paused`.
+- Timer Start Command: A device command used to start the device timer.
+A parameter of timerTimeSec with the number of seconds between 0 and Maximum Timer Duration (seconds) will be supplied.
+Maps to `startTimer` by default.
+- Timer Adjust Command: A device command used to adjust the device timer.
+A parameter of timerTimeSec with the number of +/- seconds to adjust the timer to will supplied.
+Maps to `setTimeRemaining` by default.
+- Timer Cancel Command: A device command used to pause the device timer.
+Maps to `cancel` by default.
+- Timer Pause Command: A device command used to pause the device timer.
+Maps to `pause` by default.
+- Timer Resume Command: A device command used to pause the device timer.
+Maps to `start` by default.

 ### Toggles